 Naltrexone can help with substance use disorder by tremendously decreasing chances of a relapse and improving focus on additional elements of recovery.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), medication-assisted treatment (MAT) is the use of medications approved by the Food and Drug Administration (FDA) in combination with counseling and behavioral therapies.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), medication for addiction treatment (MAT) is the use of medications approved by the Food and Drug Administration (FDA) in combination with counseling and behavioral therapies.
 MAT provides a “whole-person” approach to addiction treatment.
 It is an evidence-based treatment program that is clinically driven and tailored to meet each person’s individual needs.

 Research indicates that this combination of medication and therapy can successfully treat alcohol use disorder and opioid use disorder and help sustain recovery.
 Naltrexone is utilized in MAT programs to address cravings of alcohol and opioids and to help prevent the risk of an opioid overdose.